 This recipe for rich, tender Chocolate Cream Filled Cupcakes AKA Copycat Hostess Cupcake Recipe was due for a remake.
 Filled with marshmallow cream, they’re so much better than those packaged cupcakes!

-Nick, our youngest was coming over for his birthday dinner and his celebratory dessert had to be chocolate.
-I perused the blog and found an ancient chocolate cupcake post without much substance besides a tasty recipe.
+Nick, our youngest, was coming over for his birthday dinner and his celebratory dessert had to be chocolate.
+I perused the blog and found an ancient chocolate Filled Cupcakes post without much substance besides a tasty recipe.
 These were just as marvelous as the first time around though my photography has improved a bit!

 The process is quite simple.
-It will work for these cream filled chocolate cupcakes and any other variety of cupcake flavors and fillings you’d like to try.
+It will work for these cream-filled chocolate cupcakes and any other variety of cupcake flavors and fillings you’d like to try.
 To make these look even more like Ding Dongs, remove the core from the bottom, and fill them, replacing the reserved round of cake to plug the hole.

 - First, bake and cool your cupcakes.

-- Another is to use a cupcake corer; I found mine at Target, but they’re also readily available on Amazon.
+- Another is to use a cupcake corer (affiliate links); I found mine at Target, but they’re also readily available on Amazon.